PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 [Script](Script.md) can be used to make your markdown pages dynamic.
 The following sections describe different options.
 For more information about script, see the [Script reference](Script.md).
 You can also use the [Prompt](Prompt.md) to experiment with script syntax.

+Script in Markdown can be processed in three different ways:

+1. **Inline processing**: The script is evaluated as part of rendering, and the result presented in the place of the script.
+2. **Pre-processing**: Script is evaluated prior to rendering the page for display.
+This allows script to modify the structure of the
+Markdown document.
+3. **Asynchronous processing*: Long-running script can be run asynchronously.
+This means the page is rendered and returned to the client.
+When the script is evaluated, it is returned to the client, which inserts it in the place of the script.

 ### Inline script

 [Script](Script.md) can be embedded inline in a block, between curly braces `{` and `}`.
 The result is then presented in the final output.